simonbuchan/as3-to-typescript/README.md

 > A tool that helps porting as3 codebase to typescript

 This fork has major improvements parsing and emitting code.
-It has also a "bridge" feature that allows implementing custom node visitors.
+It has also a custom node visitor that allows extending the default behaviour.

 This project is a fork of [simonbuchan/as3-to-typescript](https://github.com/simonbuchan/as3-to-typescript),